Wa in Thailand

 Progress Level:

-The Wa are one of the most prominent groups in southern China.
-They have been granted official status by the Chinese, although the Kawa, Lawa, and Ben are also included as part of the nationality.
+The Wa are one of the most prominent groups in southern China, but they also live in Myanmar and Thailand.
 The name Wa means "mountaineer."

 Before 1956 the Ximeng Wa settlement sacrificed 3,000 cows a year to appease spirits and to obey the orders of the local shamans.
 Yuesong Village was particularly notorious.
 This village of 407 households with 1,487 people slaughtered 874 cows for religious purposes between 1955 and 1957 - an average of two cows per household.
 This kept the people trapped in dire poverty.
 All the Wa children were stark naked in this village; their parents could not afford to buy clothes.